Continued Callout on the Exclusion of Contemporary French Acadian Artists from Halifax Nocturne

 Encourage applicants to encourage emerging artists to wish to apply to be part of the art scene in mi'kma'ki, and they might see someone with a shared mentality worth forming a partnership with come October in the festival in Kjipuktuk Halifax and have it be fun.

 Independent, free contemporary art can work and reflect Nocturne's core values, Nocturne Halifax.
-And deliver interactive and engaging installations worth seeing.
+It can also deliver interactive and engaging installations worth seeing.
 By taking active steps to include and celebrate Acadian art, Nocturne Halifax can become the beacon of diversity and Inclusion it aspires to be, reflecting and cherishing the rich tapestry of artistic expression it strives to showcase.